BSc Hons, MSc, PhD, CPsychol

 School of Science

-Professor Ward is internationally known for his pioneering research on perceptual-cognitive skill in elite sports and other dynamic domains, such as law enforcement, military and healthcare.
-He has published over 60 refereed journal articles, book chapters, and conference proceedings papers, and over 40 additional conference abstracts in the field of Expertise and Expert Performance.
-Most recently, he is a co-author on an upcoming Psychology Press book entitled Accelerated Expertise: Training for High Proficiency in a Complex World.
-His research has been featured on Nature Online, NPR talk radio, BBC, and in ESPN magazine.
+Professor Ward is internationally known for his pioneering research on perceptual-cognitive skill in elite sports and other dynamic domains, such as healthcare and law enforcement.
+He has published over 60 referred journal articles, book chapters, and conference proceedings papers, and over 40 additional conference abstracts in the field of Expertise and Expert Performance.
+Most recently he has co-authored a book entitled Accelerated expertise: Training for high proficiency in a complex world.
+His research has been featured on Nature Online, NPR talk radio, British Broadcasting Corporation (BBC), and in ESPN magazine.

 Professor Ward's research takes a use-inspired approach to understanding the cognitive system that supports skilled performance and its acquisition in a range of occupations and complex environments - including sport, law enforcement, military and healthcare - and on improving human performance through training and technological design.